banxian/EDUReviver/README.md

 this payload remove all extra features.

 EDUReViver -run swd
-this payload unlocking SWD debug port on PCB.
+this payload unlocking SWD debugging on JLink PCB.

 EDUReViver -run swd off
-this payload locking SWD debug port on PCB again.
+this payload locking SWD debugging on JLink PCB again.

 EDUReViver -run to11
 this payload turns your V10/fakeV12 to V11. unplug and replug usb cable, then flash new firmware in jlink commander.